Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Results and Discussions

 \subsection{Details of Interpretation}

 \paragraph{convert to τc 👈 group with 2D in "interpretation"?} From the $T_1$ values measured in these experiments, approximate values of $\tau_{c}$ were determined using~\cref{eq:R1q} and tabulated in~\cref{tab:table1}.
 The quadrupolar coupling constant 230~kHz\cite{mantschDeuterium1977} was used in all cases.
-The exact quadrupolar coupling constants in these \gls{rm} experiments may show some amount of variation given that the quadrupolar coupling constant decreases with an increase in O-H bond length~\cite{cumminsEffect1985a}.
-Despite the fact that the quadrupolar coupling constants have been determined from MD simulations~\cite{eggenbergerInitio1992a}, questions arise as to accuracy of the water model in question~\cite{roppRotational2001} in such determinations.
+The exact quadrupolar coupling constants in these \gls{rm} experiments may show some amount of variation given that the quadrupolar coupling constant decreases with an increase in O-H bond length.\cite{cumminsEffect1985a} Despite the fact that the quadrupolar coupling constants have been determined from MD simulations,\cite{eggenbergerInitio1992a} questions arise as to accuracy of the water model in question~\cite{roppRotational2001} in such determinations.
 Furthermore, illustrated by \cref{fig:lorentzian}, correlation times over a few hundred nanoseconds will actually exhibit a relaxation time somewhat shorter than the relaxation indicated by the motional narrowing limit approximation (\cref{eq:R1q2}).
-Therefore, \cref{tab:table1} simply approximates for all cases as the quadrupolar coupling constant for bulk D$_{2}$O. Accurate determination of the quadrupolar coupling constants, and an accounting for deviations from \cref{eq:R1q2} at longer values of $\tau_c$, would yield greater accuracy in the determination of the exact values of $\tau_c$ in these confined water environments is an important question.
-However, this would be outside of the scope of the current investigation, which rather underscores the need to keep in mind the simplifications involved in the numbers of~\cref{tab:table1}, as well as the value of proceeding with this simplification in order to interrogate important (and still valid) correlated trends. \paragraph{2D: verify motional narrowing 👈 gather in interpretation -- also call extension?} \figIRCPMG As noted in the text after \cref{eq:R1q2}, $R_2=R_1$, \ie, $T_1=T_2$, if and only if the correlation time falls in the motional narrowing regime (\ie, much faster than the resonance frequency).
-Thus, a 2D relaxometry experiment can test whether or not the water remains in the motional narrowing regime.
-Note that this 2D relaxometry experiment (generated from relaxation decays in both dimensions) differs from the 1.5D relaxometry experiments throughout the rest of this paper, where relaxation decay supplies one dimension (the $T_1$), while a Fourier transform of resonant oscillations (\ie, standard chemical shift) supplies the other dimension of the correlation.
+Therefore, \cref{tab:table1} simply approximates for all cases as the quadrupolar coupling constant for bulk D$_{2}$O. Accurate determination of the quadrupolar coupling constants, and an accounting for deviations from \cref{eq:R1q2} at longer values of $\tau_c$, would yield greater accuracy in the determination of the values of $\tau_c$ (\cref{tab:table1}) in these confined water environments.
+Such potential studies represent important future directions.
+The current investigation focuses less on the detailed refinement of the models used to interpret the data, and chooses to accept a simplified interpretation.
+It can then proceed to interrogate stark/qualitative (and still valid) trends in how the signal migrates through the 2D correlation plot as the size of the confinement changes. \paragraph{2D: verify motional narrowing 👈 gather in interpretation -- also call extension?} \figIRCPMG A full 2D relaxation-relaxation correlation (\ie 2D relaxometry) experiment can test whether or not a particular population of $\text{D}_2\text{O}$ exhibits relaxation in the motional narrowing regime.
+Specifically, as noted in the text after \cref{eq:R1q2}, $R_2=R_1$, \ie, $T_1=T_2$, if and only if the correlation time falls in the motional narrowing regime (\ie, much faster than the resonance frequency).
+Note that such a 2D relaxometry experiment (generated from relaxation decays in both dimensions) differs from the 1.5D relaxometry experiments throughout the rest of this paper, where relaxation decay supplies one dimension (the $T_1$), while a Fourier transform of resonant oscillations (\ie, standard chemical shift) supplies the other dimension of the correlation.
+In this 2D relaxometry experiment, a stroposcopic experiment replaces the standard direct detection dimension ($t_2$).
 As an example, we test whether or not the water inside Igepal remains in the motional narrowing regime for all values of $w_0$.
 In \cref{fig:IRCPMG}, correlated $T_1 - T_{2}$ measurements were carried out for Igepal reverse micelles for small and large $w_{0}$: $w_0=1$ and $w_0=14.7$, respectively.
 In both cases, the $T_1-T_{2}$ distribution is unimodal and approximately centered about the $T_1 = T_{2}$ line, indicating that the D$_{2}$O is in the extreme narrowing limit.
-Small off-centering of the signal or small peaks in other part of the correlation map likely arise from instability in the solution due to the presence of noise and may be considered artefactual~\cite{songT12002}.
+Small off-centering of the signal or small peaks in other part of the correlation map may be considered artefactual.\cite{songT12002}